-Non-US citizens are encouraged to contact the Admissions Department for details.
+Non-Citizens applications are encouraged to contact the Admissions department for more information.

-The application process remains the same per program of interest.
-However, the following additional documents are required:
+The application process is the same, however, the following additional documents are required:

-- · Proof of immigration status. - Providing evidence of English proficiency via the TOEFL (Test of English as a Foreign Language).

-Providing official transcripts evaluated by the ECE (Educational Credential Evaluators) (if course is taken at a University/College outside of the United States).
+- Proof of lawful permanent residency/ citizenship in the US. - Evidence of English proficiency via the TOEFL (Test of English as a Foreign Language).
+May be required at discretion of Program Director. - Official transcripts evaluated by the ECE (Educational Credential Evaluators) (if course is taken at a University/College outside of the United States). - ACT or SAT scores (if applicable).